Experienced Life Coach - 20 Years in full-time Practice

 Some more background and my very unique aptitude for life coaching

-As a life coach I use many tools, exercises and disciplines to help my clients learn who they really are.
-I too have used these methods to chart my own life of success, fulfilment and balance.
-One interesting personal analysis that I would like to share that relates to coaching, I have ascertained that my fortified signature strengths are as follows:
+As a life coach, I use many tools, exercises, and disciplines to help my clients learn who they really are.
+I too have used these methods to chart my own life of success, fulfillment, and balance.
+One interesting personal analysis that I would like to share relates to coaching, I have ascertained that my fortified signature strengths are as follows:

 - Perspective (wisdom) - My friends value my perspective on matters and turn to me for advice.
 I have a way of looking at the world that makes sense to others and to myself.